Supporting TB Care in First Nations Communities

 Introduction

-Join us for a webinar discussing the social realities of tuberculosis (TB) in First Nations and Inuit communities, and the importance of a culturally responsive approach to TB care.
+Join us for the first in a two-part webinar series exploring the social realities of tuberculosis (TB) and the importance of a culturally responsive approach to TB care.

 • Language: English

-• Organized by: National Collaborating Centre for Infectious Diseases (NCCID), Public Health Agency of Canada (PHAC), and an Advisory Group of First Nations and Inuit health professionals and community leaders with TB expertise.
+• Organized by: NCCID, Public Health Agency of Canada (PHAC), and an Advisory Group of First Nations and Inuit health professionals and community leaders with TB expertise.

 Speakers